merzlab/QUICK/CMake-Options.md

 Note that like all CMake options, these options are sticky.
 Once passed to CMake, they will remain set unless you set them to a different value (with -D), unset them (with -U), or delete the build directory.

 #### General options
+- `-DCOMPILER`: Allows selection of the toolchain to use.  `-DCOMPILER=AUTO` to use CMake default behavior.
+Run CMake with no arguments to see the list of options.
 - `-DNOF=TRUE`: Disables the compilation of time consuming f functions in the ERI code of cuda version.
 Not recommended for production.
 - `-DCMAKE_BUILD_TYPE=<Debug|Release>`: Controls whether to build with debugging symbols (`Debug`) or not (`Release`).
 - `-DOPTIMIZE=<TRUE|FALSE>`: Controls whether to enable compiler optimizations.
 On by default.